frahad/use-permission/README.md

 </p>

 <p align="center">
-  A React hook that provides a simple, expressive and scalable way for you to manage permissions within your React application.
+  A React hook that provides a simple, declarative and scalable way for you to manage permissions within your React application.
 </p>

 <p align="center">